ghyhm/hitrate-loader/README.md

 In real world, we can have shell scripts to execute the jar file.
 Then we can setup schedular like Autosys to run the shell script when the file exists.

+## Integration with Circle CI

+The project is integrated with Circle CI.
+Any check-in to github will run circle ci automatically.

+We can define the task to run in circle CI, like running all cucumber tests.

+<a href="https://circleci.com/gh/ghyhm/hitrate-loader">Hit Rate Loader Circle CI</a>

 ## Assumptions
 1. csv file should follow defined format.